 But why choose this approach?
 If you examine AMD’s stock chart, you’ll notice that the stock failed to surpass this threshold a few weeks earlier.
 This resistance level provides an indication that AMD may struggle to break above this price point anytime soon.
 Also, consider that the profit probability for this operation is quite high, with a likely positive expected value.
 Keep in mind that if you ever happen to be wrong on this trading idea, you’ll face a limited loss with a profit ratio close to 67%.

-This setup is a good example of how credit spread trading can work effectively.
+This version of the credit spread option strategy is a good example of how credit spread trading can work effectively.
 By using the bear call spread strategy, you’re setting up a position that profits from a stagnant or slightly bearish market.
 It’s an excellent way to generate income in such market conditions, making it a valuable tool in any trader’s arsenal.

 Remember, this credit spread option strategy isn’t without risks.
 If AMD’s stock unexpectedly surges past your sold call’s strike price, you could face losses.
 Therefore, it’s crucial always to monitor your positions and adjust them as necessary.